Haunted Kansas title

 Haunted Kansas and the Bank of Ellinwood

-The building was part of another tragedy.
-The Bank of Ellinwood rented part of the hotel.
+The building was part of another tragedy when the Bank of Ellinwood rented part of the hotel.
 In 1908, police arrested Cashier W. Leo Bockemohle for embezzlement, and he died by suicide in their custody.

 Roxie’s reliable recommendation: Enjoy a haunted hotel tour.